ArchiveBox/docs/Usage.md

 you want to import a bookmark dump periodically and want to skip broken links which are already in the index.

-## Python API Usage
+## Python Shell Usage

-First, explore the Python API a bit to see whats available using the archivebox shell:
+Explore the Python API a bit to see whats available using the archivebox shell:
 ```bash
 $ archivebox shell
 [i] [2020-09-17 16:57:07] ArchiveBox v0.4.21: archivebox shell